 The Lanett City Schools' In-School Suspension Program consists of a supervised detention classroom during the school day under the direction of a Lanett City School employee.
 This program provides for an alternative school setting away from and separate from the regular classroom and student body.
-Students may be assigned to this program on a short-term basis.
-Students assigned to ISS will not be allowed to associate with the student body during the period of time they are assigned to the program.
-Bathroom breaks and lunchroom breaks will be scheduled at a time that does not conflict with other breaks or lunch periods.
-Students will be under the supervision of the ISS program instructor.
-Additional days may be added for incomplete assignments or failure to comply with regulations.
+Specific guidelines will be provided to the student/parent upon assignment to ISS.